 “Unda!
 I knew you’d find me.”
 He smiles, walks over the stepping stones towards her, offers her the bottle.
 “Want a sip?”

 “No thanks.
 Everyone thinks I like beer and I can’t stand it.”
-She tucks a damp lock of hair behind her ear.
+She slicks her hair back then twists it at the back of her head.
 “I’m glad you came looking for me.
 I was lonely.”

 “What, you?
 With all these people around?”
-He looks around at the deserted riverwalk, humor in his brown eyes.
+He looks around at the deserted riverwalk.
 “Of course I came.
 I promised you I’d visit.”